brandonyee-cs/srh-journals/Journal 4.md

 ## October 23, 2025 - Class time + 0.5 hours outside of class
 **Focus:** Paper Writing - Methods & Results

+Now we're documenting everything we've built in formal academic style - translating our code and experiments into a paper that other researchers can understand, reproduce, and build upon.

 ### Objectives
 - Write complete Methods section